dNationCloud/kubernetes-monitoring/docs/AWS_doc.md

-### Step 1: Subscribe To The dNation Kubernetes Monitoring Container Using The AWS Marketplace
+### Step 1: Subscribe To The dNation Kubernetes Monitoring Using The AWS Marketplace

-At the end of this step, you will have subscribed to the dNation Kubernetes Monitoring container solution in the AWS Marketplace and obtained the details of the registry.
+At the end of this step, you will have subscribed to the dNation Kubernetes Monitoring  solution in the AWS Marketplace.

 Follow these steps: